threefoldtech/gridify/README.md

 # Gridify

-A tool used to deploy projects using [Threefold grid](https://threefold.io/).
+A tool used to deploy projects on [Threefold grid](https://threefold.io/).

 ## Usage